alialaei1/IOT-MQTT-Dashboard-for-ESP32-Plant-Sensor/README.md

 ### Nilinet Hardware
 open source real-time dashboard builder for IOT

+If this is your first time installing the ESP32 on the Arduino IDE, simply follow the installation procedure described below.
 #### Prerequisites

 1. Arduino 1.8.4, get it from [Arduino website](https://www.arduino.cc/en/Main/OldSoftwareReleases#previous)